 Pork and apples is a classic combination, but until now my experience of the apple part of the equation has been limited to applesauce.
 I decided to take this concept further by stuffing a pork loin roast with Ambrosia apples that were sautéed in caramel, and then glazing the roast with my homemade apple butter.
 Thyme was my herb of choice for this dish, appearing in the both the stuffing and the glaze.

 Served alongside apple mashed potatoes (yes, another apple brainstorm — recipe coming soon) and crisp green beans, this was an elegant and satisfying meal.
-It was certainly fit for a dinner party, but the Culinary Enthusiast and I enjoyed it all by ourselves.
+It was certainly fit for a dinner party, but made a no-particular-occasion dinner special in its own right.

-DISCLAIMER: The Ontario Apple Growers provided me with a box of Ambrosia apples from Martin’s Family Fruit Farm in Waterloo, to cook with, photograph and post about on my blog.
-I have received no compensation for this.
+DISCLOSURE: The Ontario Apple Growers provided me with a box of Ambrosia apples from Martin’s Family Fruit Farm in Waterloo to cook with, photograph and post about on my blog.
+I received no compensation for this.
 All opinions are my own and my love for apples is genuine.

 I’ll be publishing a series of posts featuring Ambrosia and other apples.
 All the links will be available here.

 Caramelized Apple-Stuffed Roast Pork Loin with Apple Butter Glaze